ccutrer/somfy_sdn/README.md

  * capturing traffic various Somfy configuration tools
  * referencing the output of the Somfy SDN Frame Builder tool

+If you're really just interested in the protocol, and not this library or utilities, take a look at [the protocol reference](doc/protocol.md).

 ## Installation

 Install ruby first, then: